-- Assess the LGBTQ+ friendliness or climate of a campus and its housing options.
-(See the resources below to find out how and see ratings). - If possible, visit campuses (some schools offer travel scholarships), talk to students who don't work for the admissions office about the campus climate, and reach out to students through the campus LGBTQ center or a dean of multicultural affairs. - Either on an in-person visit or by investigating the website, find out if there are LGBTQ+ resources on campus.
-Does the school have an employee to provide resources and services (e.g., LGBTQ+ center, student groups, and organizations) to LGBTQ+ students?
-Does the school offer health and counseling services designed for LGBTQ+ students? - If applicable, learn about laws, what name and gender marker you should use on their college application, and FASFA/WASFA.
+- Assess the LGBTQ+ friendliness or climate of a campus and its housing options (See the resources below to learn more and view ratings). - If possible, visit campuses (some schools offer travel scholarships) and speak with students who are not affiliated with the admissions office about the campus climate.
+Additionally, reach out to students through the campus LGBTQ center or a dean of multicultural affairs. - During an in-person visit or by reviewing the website, determine if there are LGBTQ+ resources available on campus.
+Does the school have an employee dedicated to providing resources and services (e.g., an LGBTQ+ center, student groups, and organizations) to LGBTQ+ students?
+Does the school offer health and counseling services designed for LGBTQ+ students? - If applicable, learn about the laws, the name and gender marker you should use on your college application, and the FAFSA/WASFA process.